Pilots made runway change before jet hit Florida river

 Investigators have retrieved the flight data recorder.

+According to a Purdue University College of Engineering description , reverse thrust can be used to help an aircraft come to a stop.

+"We will be looking very carefully at the maintenance of the aircraft in the several weeks prior," Landsberg said.

 There were no serious injuries on the flight from a military base at Guantanamo Bay, Cuba, although almost two dozen of the 143 passengers and crew members sought medical attention for minor injuries.

-A 3-month-old baby was hospitalized overnight for observation in an abundance of caution.
+Capt.
+Michael Connor, the base's commanding officer, said all passengers had left the base Sunday on their way to their scheduled destinations.

+Some aircraft will be allowed to depart the base and be relocated so that pilots can continue with their training, but Naval Air Station Jacksonville will essentially be closed until the plane is removed from the river, Connor said.

 Cell phone video from passenger Darwing Silva captured the immediate, uncertain moments after the chartered jet landed.